What is the current global durian market outlook?

 Looking ahead, Thailand’s government has set clear goals for the durian industry in the 2024-2030 period.
 The country aims to increase its durian output to 5.05 million tons by 2030, reinforcing its position as a major global producer.
 By focusing on both quality and efficiency, Thailand seeks to maintain its dominance in the international durian market and continue driving economic growth through durian exports.

-In 2020, the export value of Vietnamese durians to China was only USD 116 million, but by 2024, this figure had surged to USD 3.2 billion, a 28-fold increase.
-The main reason for this growth is that durians began to be officially exported as of September 2022.
-According to the General Department of Vietnam Customs, durians are a key commodity, accounting for 45% of Vietnam’s total fruit and vegetable export value in 2024, with a volume of 9.19 million tons, up 46% in quantity and 43% in value compared to 2023.
+Vietnam has rapidly emerged as a major durian exporter, primarily driven by the official commencement of durian exports in September 2022.
+This strategic move transformed its export value to China from a mere USD 116 million in 2020 to an astounding USD 3.2 billion by 2024, representing a 28-fold increase.
+According to the General Department of Vietnam Customs, durians now stand as a key commodity, accounting for 45% of Vietnam’s total fruit and vegetable export value in 2024, with a volume of 9.19 million tons, marking a 46% increase in quantity and 43% in value compared to 2023.

 In less than 10 years, the durian cultivation area in Vietnam has increased fivefold, from just 32,000 hectares in 2015 to 150,000 hectares in 2023.
 By 2025, the total durian cultivation area in Vietnam is expected to reach 150,000 hectares, with an estimated production of 1.5 million tons.